coveo/source.coveo.com/_posts/2016-09-12-sitecore-powershell-module-with-Coveo.md

 # This will return only a certain number of items for the sitecore_master index
 Find-Item -Index "sitecore_master" -First 1000

-# This will allow me to view the properties of the index so I can do more work on it
+# This will allow you to view the properties of the index so I can do more work on it
-# Powershell screen has a buffer so using Format-Table -Autosize to show it horizontally
+# Powershell screen has a buffer, so using Format-Table -Autosize to show it horizontally
-# might not work the way you want.
-It would be best to view it like this and then filter from there
 Find-Item -Index "sitecore_master" -First 10 | Select-Object -Property *

 # This will allow you to see the fields value of the index item
-# and this is the information you will use in the Field variable for the Filter
+# which is the information you will use in the Field variable for the Filter
 Find-Item -Index "sitecore_master" -First 1 | select -expand "Fields"

-# This will search by a particular version # and it has to be a Descendant of the items
+# This will search by a particular version and will only allow the descendants of a certain item
 $filterParams = @(
         @{Filter = "Equals"; Field = "_version"; Value = "2"}
         @{Filter = "DescendantOf"; Value = (Get-Item master: -ID "{B03731AD-B04C-41B6-944C-D21BBC5926D4}") }